 I spot and shoot photos, craft up graphics, compile and seam video, tweet/gram/share/post/+1/etc., write copy and scripts, and learn constantly to stay fresh and make polished products.
 And I love it.

-Right now, it’s my pleasure to serve as the web content assistant for Daughters of Charity.
+Right now, it’s my pleasure to serve as the web content editor for Daughters of Charity.
 I produce tailored media, manage social accounts and participate in content creation and editing for publications and copy.